aescrdni/miRNA_model/README.md

 The model was implemented in MATLAB R2019a, and works only on linux, as it incorporates several linux-based tools.

 # Running the model
 The main function, used to predict repression, is predict.m.
-It accepts a target site (along with some additional data) and outputs its predicted repression value - possibly with the calculated features.
+It accepts a target site (along with some additional data) and outputs its predicted repression value (optionally including the calculated features as well) .

 predict_example.m is an example script of running the model, using example data (10 target sites from the validation dataset) stored in input_example.mat